phek/cipher_bruteforce/README.md

 # Cipher Brute Force
 Program for brute forcing Vigenere Ciphered Base64 strings.

+The purpose of this program is that hidden messages often are encoded in base64 and then ciphered, this makes it extremely hard for a normal person to find the original message unless they know the cipher-method and cipher key.
+This program can therefore be used to find likely results and cipher keys for the encoded base64 vigenere string.

+Note that there's many other cipher methods than Vigenere, this program currently only supports Vigenere ciphered base64 strings, Vigenere is a common ciphering method, so give it a try if you suspect the base64 string is ciphered, you can assume it is ciphered if it looks like a base64 string but can't be decoded.

 If you want to generate your own Vigenere ciphered base64 text you can do this by first encoding a text to base64 at [https://cryptii.com/](https://cryptii.com/) and then ciphering the base64 encoded string at [https://www.dcode.fr/vigenere-cipher](https://www.dcode.fr/vigenere-cipher), cipher it by entering the string in the encode field, choose a key of your choice, the longer the key is, the longer the brute force will take.
 Use the **text** command on the server to change to the new text.

 Example: